swallowcamel/nancywiki/Diagnostics.md

         }
     }

-The trace log is accessible though the `NancyContext` and it is easy to add your own information, in order to provider an even richer experience for your application.
+The trace log is accessible though the `NancyContext` and it is easy to add your own information, in order to provide an even richer experience for your application.

     public class HomeModule : NancyModule
     {